On the moduli space of Donaldson-Thomas instantons: Introduction

-We call these equations the {\it Donaldson-Thomas equations}, and a solution $(A, u)$ to these equations {\it Donaldson-Thomas instanton}.
+where $F_{A}^{0,2}$ and $F_{A}^{1,1}$ are the (0,2) and (1,1) components of the curvature $F_{A}$ of $A$, and $\mu(E) := \frac{1}{r} \int_{Z} c_1 (E) \wedge \omega^2$.
+Here we picked up an almost complex structure compatible with $\omega$ to get the splitting of the space of the complexified two forms.
+We call the equations the {\it Donaldson--Thomas equations} ({\it D--T equations} for short) and a solution to the equations a {\it Donaldson--Thomas instanton} ({\it D--T instanton} for short).
+These equations with a gauge fixing equation form an elliptic system.
+We aim at developing an analytic theory concerning the D--T invariant by using the moduli space coming from these equations.

+In \cite{Tan3}, \cite{Tan4}, we studied some analytic properties of solutions to the equations on compact K\"{a}hler threefolds.
+In \cite{Tan3}, we proved that a sequence of solutions to the D--T equation has a subsequence which smoothly converges to a solution to the D--T equation outside a closed subset of the Hausdorff dimension two.
+In \cite{Tan4}, we proved some of singularities which appeared in the above weak limit can be removed.

-In this article, we study the infinitesimal deformation and the Kuranishi map of the moduli space of Donaldson-Thomas instantons.
-The corresponding results for the anti-self-dual equations in real four dimensions were studied by Atiyah-Hitchin-Singer \cite{MR506229} (see also \cite{FrUh91}), and for the Hermitian-Einstein equations by H-J. Kim \cite{MR888136} (see also \cite{MR909698}).
+In this article, we describe the infinitesimal deformation and the Kuranishi model of the moduli space of D--T instantons by using familiar techniques in gauge theory, for example, the corresponding results for the anti-self-dual instantons in real four dimensions were studied by Atiyah--Hitchin--Singer \cite{MR506229} (see also \cite{FrUh91}, \cite{DK}), and for the Hermitian--Einstein connections by Kim \cite{MR888136} (see also \cite{MR909698}, \cite{LT}).
+We then describe a Hitchin--Kobayashi style correspondence for the D--T instanton on compact K\"{a}hler threefolds, which turns out to be a special case of results by \'{A}lvarez-C\'{o}nsul and Garc\'{\i}a-Prada \cite{AG}.

-The organization of this article is as follows: In Section 2, we briefly describe more backgrounds such as the Donaldson-Thomas program, the holomorphic Casson invariant, and the Hermitian-Einstein connection.
-Subsequently, we introduce the Donaldson-Thomas instanton on K\"{a}hler threefolds.
-We also discuss a relation between the Donaldson-Thomas equations and the complex anti-self-dual equations by dimensional reduction.
-In Section 3, we study local properties of the space of the Donaldson-Thomas instantons as mentioned above.
+The organisation of this article is as follows.
+In Section \ref{sec:DTinst}, we briefly recall the Hermitian--Einstein connections, subsequently, we introduce the D--T equations on symplectic 6-manifolds.
+We also mention a relation between the D--T equations and the complex anti-self-dual equations by dimensional reduction argument.
+In Section \ref{sec:KDT}, we give the Kuranishi model of the space of the D--T instantons.
+In Section \ref{sec:HKDT}, we describe a Hitchin--Kobayashi style correspondence for the D--T instanton on compact K\"{a}hler threefolds.